cvas91/Cannabis_Legalization/README.md

 - This paper aims to measure the post-legalization impact on the prevalence of cannabis use disorder among Uruguayan consumers by constructing a synthetic control method covering data from 1990 to 2017 through 19 Latin American countries.
 - The findings suggest that the prevalence of cannabis use disorder decreased in Uruguay after the legalization.
 However, these results are not unique since placebo tests indicate that other countries would have experienced similar outcomes.
 - Thus, it cannot be confirmed that the decreasing effect in the prevalence of cannabis disorders is only due to the legalization in 2013.
 - The added value of this paper is to add empirical econometric research to public health studies in Latin America.
+For further analysis and discussion, the full printed version of this project is available upon request.

 ### Motivation
 - Abuse of illegal substances is a global struggle that significantly impacts individuals and society.